Russian, Eastern European, and Eurasian Studies

 Freshman and sophomore Russian language classes usually have about 10 to 15 students, while junior and senior classes have a maximum of 10.
 You receive individual attention and direct contact with fellow students and with professors.
 A good faculty/student ratio is typical of relevant courses in other departments, too.
 You can also work with professors on research projects.
 Tutorial services augment classroom contact.

-Nearly every summer, at least one Miami faculty member leads a month-long study tour to a Russian city.
+Nearly every summer, at least one Miami faculty member leads a study tour to a Russian city.
 Other opportunities are available during the academic year.

 The program is designed to allow you to complete a double major in four years, with many requirements of the REEES major meeting the requirements of the other.